ujjwalr03/image-classification-of-animals/README.md

 ### **Steps in Google Colab**
 1. Click **"Open in Colab"** above.
 2. Run all cells sequentially.
 3. Upload the image for classification.
-4. The model identifies the animal and shows the top-3 predictions.

 ---